 If the alarms are coming in from the same BSC, this should also be mentioned in the TT.
 Does this mean that we should count the number of these alerts and that we should mention it in the TT if it is greater than a threshold?
 If so what should this threshold be?

+Timing fixed to 5 Mins for X25 failures

 RSL link disconnect alarms

 Data Loading